microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 </fast-design-system-provider>
 ```

-*For more information on the DesignSystemProvider, see the [DesignSystemProvider documentation](/docs/components/design-system-provider)*

-Next - declare the recipe as a dependent *behavior* of a Web Component's stylesheet.
+Next - declare the recipe as a dependent *behavior* of a FAST Component's stylesheet.
 Then use the recipe as a CSS Custom Property in the stylesheet:

 ```js
 import { css } from "@microsoft/fast-element";